Punitive Damages in Mesothelioma Lawsuits

 Exemplary or Punitive Damages?

-Another term you might hear with respect to damages in asbestos cases is exemplary.
-Exemplary damages mean the same thing as punitive damages, as in they are used to set an example and deter similar behavior in the future.
+Another term you might hear regarding damages in asbestos cases is exemplary.
+Exemplary damages mean the same as punitive damages, as they are used to set an example and deter similar behavior in the future.

 What Is the Purpose of Punitive Damages?